 Religious Education is the academic study of some of the most powerful, inspirational and emotive ideas in human history.
 A major component of what it means to be human is to 'believe'.
 In RE, we discuss these ideas, where they come from and how they influence and structure believers’ lives.
 Thinking about these issues makes our pupils more focused, analytical and skilful in both debate and research.

 We want our pupils to be articulate about what they believe; we want their opinions to be backed up by solid academic knowledge.
 We have, at the same time, a completely unique, intellectual identity - teaching and reinforcing the intellectual skills that make many of our students successful applicants to law, journalism and a host of competitive and demanding careers.

-Mr Clements' ‘Pause for Thought’ articles have been viewed more than 25,000 times on the TES.
-To read his latest reading, click on the link below.
+Mr Clements' ‘Pause for Thought’ articles have been downloaded more than 12,000 times on TES.
+See his latest reading below.